aspnetzero/documents/docs/en/GraphQL.md

-ASP.NET Zero provides an endpoint for GraphQL queries.
-In the solution the ***.GraphQL** project exposes some built-in queries like `Organization Unit`, `Roles` and `Users` .
+GraphQL is a single API face for different clients like mobile, desktop apps, tablets.
+ASP.NET Zero includes an implementation of GraphQL API.
+In the solution the ***.GraphQL** project exposes some built-in queries like Organization Units, Roles and Users .
 There is also a unit test project ***.GraphQL.Tests** in the `test` folder.
 You can add your own GraphQL unit tests to this project.

 ## GraphQL Structure